 Key Providers: Genesys, Nuance, Amazon Connect, Nextiva

-Automatic Call Distribution (ACD) is the brain of your call routing strategy.
+Automatic call distribution (ACD) is the brain of your call routing strategy.
 While an IVR gathers intent, the ACD executes the routing, matching customers with the best-suited agent based on predefined rules.

 Skills-based routing can direct a technical query to a certified specialist or a sales call to a top-performing closer.
 It can also identify high-value customers from your CRM and move them to a priority queue, ensuring your most important clients always receive prompt service.
 The result is an increase in first-call resolution and a more balanced workload across your team.